johanberntsson/ozmoo/README.md

 *Ozmoo (spell): survive unnatural death*

-A Z-machine interpreter for the Commodore 64
+A Z-machine interpreter for the Commodore 64 and similar computers

-Written by Johan Berntsson and Fredrik Ramsberg in 2018
+Written by Johan Berntsson and Fredrik Ramsberg in 2018-2020

 ![Curses running on Ozmoo](https://github.com/johanberntsson/ozmoo/blob/master/screenshots/minizork.png)